 Our work focuses on children, especially those left vulnerable because they have lost parents or carers, or have been left homeless.

 Whenever possible we integrate our emergency relief responses with our development and advocacy activities, to ensure communities receive long-term support – such as income-generating projects – as they recover.

 World Vision responds to two main types of emergency:

-In large responses, World Vision works with the United Nations and other aid agencies to avoid duplication and make sure there are no gaps in the response.
+In large responses, World Vision coordinates with the United Nations and other aid agencies to avoid duplication and make sure there are no gaps in the response.

 Poorer communities and countries aren’t the only ones hit by disasters, but they have fewer resources and less-robust infrastructure with which to deal with them.
-Australia is known as a country of terrible extremes and we’ve lived through some devastating emergencies, such as Black Saturday, but we have well-trained and resourced emergency services, some of the world’s best hospitals and doctors, high building standards, stable governments and countless other factors that help contribute to minimising the impact of emergencies and speeding up recovery.
+Australia is known as a country of terrible extremes and we’ve lived through some devastating emergencies, including floods and bushfires.
+But we have well-trained and resourced emergency services, some of the world’s best hospitals and doctors, stable governments and countless other factors that help contribute to minimising the impact of emergencies and speeding up recovery.